Ombudsman Services has been working with Ofgem in order to put in place an Alternative Dispute Resolution scheme for energy brokers to join.

 We resolve disputes between energy suppliers/brokers and their customers.
 Our independent, impartial service takes into account both the rules and regulations and what is fair and reasonable.

 We’re dedicated to helping suppliers and brokers to improve their service, processes and customer experience in order to build trust and confidence.
 We do this through sharing insight and by working more broadly to inform policy and address industry-wide issues for the benefit of all.

 We appreciate that needing to sign up to our dispute resolution scheme introduces some changes for brokers and that these won’t happen overnight.

 We’ve set up a dedicated team to answer any questions and provide support around registering for our service.
-Our registration window will open on 26th April following our first stakeholder session.
+You can contact them on email@example.com.

 We’ve agreed a four phase timeline with Ofgem as follows:

 It’s important that energy brokers still wishing to join the scheme, complete their applications as soon as possible to avoid any possible delays.